-Moving abroad opens up new financial opportunities and might require a better banking planning.
-It’s all about your banking, saving and investments options abroad.
+Moving abroad opens up new financial opportunities and might require better banking planning.
+It’s all about your banking, savings and investments options abroad.

 If any of the above relates to you, it is very possible that you can benefit greatly from having an international bank account.

 The following guide to international banking can hopefully help you decide whether an international bank account can be of great benefit to you.
 You can use the lists below and compare them to your own personal circumstances to identify the best way forward based on your individual situation.

 If in doubt, always seek the advice of a qualified financial advisor when it comes to decisions affecting your wealth status.

 How you can benefit from an international bank account

 An international bank account allows you the following advantages:

 1. Keep multiple currencies in a single account

 This is the most substantial advantage of international banking for expats with financial commitments in more than one nation or currency.